92-94 Tooley St

 Photos & videos

-When considering therapy it is natural not to be clear about the length and depth of engagement that is right for you or an approach that might be most helpful.
+When considering therapy it is natural not to be clear about the length and depth of engagement that is right for you.
 I recommend that you get in touch and we can arrange an initial meeting.
-This will be an opportunity to meet each other, to talk about your difficulties and to decide if therapy feels right for you.
+This will be an opportunity to meet each other, to talk about your difficulties and to decide if therapy feels right.

 I do require a minimum of 3 days cancellation notice otherwise the fee will still need to be paid.